- Requires medical diagnosis

 - Treatment: No known cure; prescription medication or light therapy can relieve itching

 Pityriasis rosea is benign and common with school-age children and young adults.
 It may be caused by a viral infection and is most likely to spread in spring and autumn.
 The disease often disappear without treatment within six weeks, but sometimes it can take up to three to six months.
-Pityriasis rosea is not contagious.
+The skin diseases is not contagious.

 Symptoms of Pityriasis Rosea